guofei9987/pyLSHash/README.md

 A fast Python implementation of locality sensitive hashing.

 I am using [https://github.com/kayzhu/LSHash](https://github.com/kayzhu/LSHash), but it stops to update since 2013.
-So I maintain it myself, and I have made a lot of improvement since that.
+So I maintain it myself, and I have made a lot of improvement based on it.

 ## Highlights